 While Qualified Opportunity Funds might be receiving the most hoopla in the wake of the passage of the Tax Cuts and Jobs Act, Section 1031 Exchanges remain a powerful tax deferral mechanism for sellers of real estate.
 For those not aware of exactly how useful a Section 1031 Exchange can be, this presentation introduces the concept to beginners and guides the more experienced through complex applications of the statute, IRS guidance, and case law.

-Matthew E. Rappaport concentrates his practice in Taxation as it relates to Real Estate, Corporations, Partnerships, and Trusts & Estates.
+Matthew E. Rappaport concentrates his practice in Taxation related to Real Estate, Corporations, Partnerships, and Trusts & Estates.
 He advises clients regarding tax planning and structuring for generational wealth transfer, commercial real estate enterprises, business transactions, and cross-border considerations.
-He primarily advises real estate professionals, financial professionals, and closely held business owners.
-He also functions like a subcontractor for other attorneys, accountants, financial advisors, bankers, and insurance professionals when they encounter matters requiring a threshold level of tax law expertise.
+He primarily advises real estate professionals, financial professionals, and closely-held business owners.
+He also functions as a subcontractor for other attorneys, accountants, financial advisors, bankers, and insurance professionals when they encounter matters requiring a threshold level of tax law expertise.

 He serves on the Sales, Exchanges, and Basis Committee of the American Bar Association Section of Taxation.
 Mr. Rappaport has authored articles for the Nassau Lawyer, Thomson Reuters’ Journal of Real Estate Taxation, The Tax Adviser, Bloomberg BNA’s Tax Management – Real Estate Journal, and the Journal of Taxation of Investments.
 He has spoken at the request of the American Bar Association, the National Conference of CPA Practitioners, the Financial Planning Association, Strafford Publications, the School of Accounting at LIU Post, and a wide variety of law, accounting, and wealth advisory firms.
 He is a founder of the young professionals networking group Hydra Collective.